locka99/cpp-to-rust-book/08_porting_code/index.md

 # Porting Code

 Before starting, the assumption at this point is you *need* to port code.
-If you're not sure you do to port code, then maybe you don't.
-After all, if your C/C++ code works fine, then why change it?

-TODO This section will provide a more real world C/C++ example and port it to the equivalent Rust
+But before doing that remember that if it ain't broke then don't fix it.
+Code that works is probably not worth changing unless it is small enough that you can reliably do it.

 ## Automation tools